Improved weather and climate models predict the future of the Great Lakes region

 From 2017 to 2019, Hamilton was an innovator in Chain Reaction Innovations (CRI), Argonne’s highly sought-after entrepreneurship program that provides the most promising innovators from across the U.S. with world class technical support and business mentorship.
 Hamilton, who was named to Forbes’ 30 Under 30 in Energy list in 2018, worked with senior Argonne scientists and engineers while at CRI and gained access to facilities and tools that helped him make breakthroughs that have proved pivotal to the company’s success.

 Argonne, Energy Vision study Indiana farm for trailblazing project on renewable natural gas

 Fair Oaks, Indiana-based Fair Oaks Farms, a large dairy cooperative with about 36,000 cows, is part of a trailblazing project that bodes well for the future of renewable natural gas.
 The farm converts manure to renewable compressed natural gas (R-CNG) using a large anaerobic digester, and then the fuel powers its milk tanker trucks.
 Argonne and the sustainable energy NGO Energy Vision collaborated on a 2018 case study, funded by the DOE Vehicle Technologies Office’s Technology Integration program, that highlights Fair Oaks as among the first to produce R-CNG vehicle fuel by using anaerobic digesters to capture biogases from decomposing organic waste.
 R-CNG is a fully renewable fuel and produced from anaerobic digestion of waste, which means making and using it results in lower atmospheric greenhouse gas (GHG) than if the fuel were never made or used.

-“R-CNG can achieve the greatest GHG reductions of any transportation fuel today — 70% or more as compared to gasoline or diesel,” said Marianne Mintz of Argonne’s Energy System division, who co-authored the case study.
+“R-CNG can achieve the greatest GHG reductions of any transportation fuel today — 70% or more as compared to gasoline or diesel,” said Marianne Mintz of Argonne’s Energy Systems and Infrastructure Analysis division, who co-authored the case study.
 Argonne’s Advanced Energy Technologies and Nuclear Technologies and National Security directorates also participated.